Hanna120494/rsschool-cv/cv.md

   High responsibility level in front of my tasks, for my actions.

 ### Interests
-I enjoy going to swimming pool and pole dance, reading books and doing creative activities.
+I enjoy going to swimming pool and pole dance, reading books.